Companies that use Pocus

 IT Services and IT Consulting 1 (5%)

-Based on an analysis of Linkedin bios of random companies that use Pocus
+Source: Analysis of Linkedin bios of 26 companies that use Pocus

 I noticed that Pocus customers are predominantly B2B software companies, with a strong concentration in the SaaS space.
 These aren't businesses selling physical products or traditional services.
 Instead, they build platforms and tools that other businesses use: developer infrastructure (Alchemy, DigitalOcean, Hex), workplace collaboration software (Mural, Vidyard), testing and security solutions (Tricentis, UpGuard), and specialized vertical SaaS for specific industries.
 Many are enabling digital transformation or modernization for their customers.